viant/ptrie/README.md

 ## Motivation

-The goal of this project is to provide serverless prefix trie friendly implementation. where one function can easily building trie and publishing to some cloud storge.
+The goal of this project is to provide serverless prefix tree friendly implementation. where one function can easily building tree and publishing to some cloud storge.
 Then the second load trie to perform various operations.

 ## Introduction